 Absolutely!
 You can flavor it in two different ways that I’ve found worked.
 The first is to use aromatics while it’s boiling.
 Just as an example, I added mint leaves to make simple syrup for mint juleps.

 Another way is to actually use a juice rather than a water.
-I used pomegranate juice, sugar, and rosemary sprigs to create a fruity and herby version.
+I used pomegranate juice, sugar, and rosemary sprigs to create a fruity and herby version for this Pomegranate Rosemary Spritzer.

 That’s basically how grenadine is made!
 Minus the rosemary.
 What I love about it is being able to decide how sweet or not you’d like to make it.